-- 1. The IPA is a collection of information submitted by national authorities4 to provide a list of those substances whose sole function is that of a processing aid. - 2.
+- 1. The title of the Inventory has been changed to the Inventory of Substances used as Processing Aids to recognise that substances used as processing aids may also have other uses including as food additives and food3.
+For convenience and simplicity the document continues to use the acronym IPA. - 2.
+The IPA is a collection of information submitted by national authorities4 to provide a list of those substances whose sole function is that of a processing aid. - 3.
 At its 21st session in 1989, Codex Committee on Food Additives and Contaminants (CCFAC) agreed that the IPA be submitted to the CAC for adoption as a Codex advisory text.
 It was first published as a Codex advisory text in 1991 and included amendments agreed to at the CCFAC meetings in 1990 and 1991.
-The 1995 Codex publication (volume 1A, section 5.8) is the same as that published in 1991. - 3.
-On initiation of the list, CCFAC's primary purposes for the IPA were to: - a) develop information on substances used as processing aids; and - b) determine priorities for the review of processing aids by JECFA. - 4.
+The 1995 Codex publication (volume 1A, section 5.8) is the same as that published in 1991. - 4.
+On initiation of the list, CCFAC's primary purposes for the IPA were to: - a) develop information on substances used as processing aids; and - b) determine priorities for the review of processing aids by JECFA. - 5.
 CCFAC agreed that the IPA was not intended to be a positive list of permitted processing aids to be used, for example, by reference in Codex Commodity Standards.
-Further, CCFAC has not conducted its own risk assessment of the substances on the inventory. - 5.
-CCFAC has been consistent in its decision that the IPA should be for substances that function solely as processing aids.
-The Codex Secretariat has endorsed this decision.
-However the IPA does currently contain substances that can also function as direct food additives (i.e. have a functional role in the final food). - 6.
+Further, CCFAC has not conducted its own risk assessment of the substances on the inventory. - 6.
 CCFAC at its 36th Session recognized that the development of a positive list of processing aids was not a realistic approach at the present time due to a lack of resources.
 However, the value of the IPA itself, as a useful reference tool has been recognized and agreed to maintain the IPA for the time being and decided that New Zealand would prepare updated versions of the IPA for consideration at sessions of the Committee. - 7.
-The 39th Session of Codex Committee on Food Additives (CCFA) accepted the offer of the Delegation of New Zealand to prepare a further updated version of IPA which would also include the proposals made at the current meeting for consideration at the next session of the Committee.
-CCFAC was renamed following the establishment of a new committee for contaminants in food.
+At following meetings, including the 40th Session of Codex Committee on Food Additives (CCFA) accepted the offer of the Delegation of New Zealand to prepare a further updated version of IPA which would also include the proposals made at the current meeting for consideration at the next session of the Committee.
+CCFAC was renamed following the establishment of a new committee for contaminants in food in 2007.